roidelapluie/blog/content/articles/gluster-split-brain.md

     srv02$ cat /mnt/test
     cat: /mnt/test: Input/output error

-Even more, the file `/export/brick1/sdb1/test` was recreated by gluster!
+Even more, the file `/export/brick1/sdb1/test` was recreated by Gluster!

     :::bash
     srv02$ cat /export/brick1/sdb1/test
     wrong

-The solution was the following: gluster is creating hard links in a .gluster directory, and you have to delete all the hard links to the file to get rid of it.
+The solution was the following: Gluster is creating hard links in a .gluster directory, and you have to delete all the hard links to the file to get rid of it.
 Please note that I am working on the 'brick'.

     :::bash